 How much do pediatric nurses make?

 The pay rate for a pediatric nurse depends on many factors like location, experience, and education.
-However, according to the Bureau of Labor Statistics, pediatric nurses make approximately $80,010 per year.
+However, according to the Bureau of Labor Statistics, registered nurses in general earn approximately $82,750 per year.
+Incredible Health data shows, the average salary of a pediatric nurse is $85,630 – an effective hourly rate of $41.

 [ Looking for more information?
 Get instant salary estimates and personalized matches with high-paying nursing jobs. ]